kanchantewary/learn-gcp/notes/compute/GCE-hands-on.md

 2. list the project ID
 `gcloud config list project`
 3. Resources that live in a zone are referred to as zonal resources.
 Virtual machine Instances and persistent disks live in a zone.
 To attach a persistent disk to a virtual machine instance, both resources must be in the same zone.
 Similarly, if you want to assign a static IP address to an instance, the instance must be in the same region as the static IP.
-4. create a vm from console
+4. create a vm from console. now, ssh into it.
 5. Install a NGINX web server
 ```
 sudo su -